WolfpackPSS/wolfpackpss.github.io/_posts/2016-10-02-history-of-the-pack-the-minds-grand-arc-pt1.md

 Another bonus was that many capital ship captains, on seeing the smaller class 9 destroyer, were inclined to think that this was a soft target and easy plunder.
 Typically finding out, right before their reactors went critical and they themselves were vented out into the cold black of space, that this was not the case.
 He wasn't a Dreadnought because he was easy meat.

 "Hello old girl," he chimed.
 A smile reaching his eyes, as he moved up the gang plank and into the main airlock,"It's time to get to work."
+&nbsp;

 As he entered the bridge of The Harvester, his first mate Rocky greeted him with a low measured, "Captain on deck."
 For a rock, he was quite the intellectual himself, but would never admit it openly.